 Regulators

-Scubapro MK20/D350 – This is an older model set.
+Scubapro MK20/D350/D400 – This is an older model set.
 The MK20 first stage, once updated (including a recall repair) is essentially the same as the MK25.
 In fact, as I understand it, most of the parts are interchangeable, especially after the recall fix.
 The D350 second stage is incredible.
 It breathes very easy, but I had no issues with free flow.
 It also works well in any position.
 I’ve tested.
 I have a D400 to add to it as an octo.

 Hollis 200LX/DCX – Got these (2 sets) for sidemount but I’m using them in single mount while my Scubapro ones are getting serviced.
 In the warm weather for singles, I’ll dive the D350/D400 but in sidemount or in colder water, I’ll use the Hollis ones.
 They’re environmentally sealed too.
+I do like them quite a bit.

 Tanks